Substance Abuse Among the Deaf Community

-Now that we’ve looked at some of the factors that contribute to members of the Deaf community turning to substances, it’s important to raise awareness of factors that impede folks in this population from seeking and finding rehabilitation services for their substance abuse issues.
+Now that we’ve looked at some of the factors that contribute to substance abuse in the Deaf community, it’s important to raise awareness of factors that impede folks in this population from seeking and finding rehabilitation services for their substance abuse issues.

 - Lack of Interpreter

 Professionals at rehabilitation centers are licensed to work with people addicted to drugs or alcohol.
 Having received this specialized training in addition to any general nursing or psychology education means a dedication of time, effort, and money.

 Most substance abuse specialists haven’t taken the additional step of learning ALS, American sign language.
 Now, if a Deaf person has a personal interpreter, he or she may choose to have that person participate in a recovery program.
 However, a person may wish to keep addiction secret from this professional just as people from all walks of life often keep substance abuse from friends and family; further, the presence of an interpreter may compromise the candor with which a non-hearing person may interact with rehab staff.

 - Group Therapy

 The above issues are magnified when one considers group therapy, a key component of many rehabilitation programs.
 The presence of an additional professional—an interpreter—is an added wrinkle that those without a hearing disability don’t have to consider.

 Because of the particular—often restricted—employment circumstances of the hard of hearing, these individuals may have a hard time affording treatment.
 People who are covered by Medicaid or Medicare are eligible for rehabilitation services.